Breaking Up Is Hard to Do

 Three days after Cher's divorce from Sonny was finalized, she married Southern rocker Gregg Allman in Vegas.
 Nine days later, she filed for divorce, amid rumors of Gregg's heroin and alcohol binge on their honeymoon.
 They reconciled, refiled for divorce and reconciled yet again when Cher became pregnant with Elijah Blue.
 The marriage finally ended after the two made a duet album, "Two the Hard Way," which flopped.
-Concert audiences of Cher fans and Allman Brothers groupies erupted in fights.
+Concert audiences of Cher followers and Allman Brothers fans erupted in fights.
 So much for making beautiful music together.

 Mick Jagger & Jerry Hall

 Mick was still married to Bianca when he became smitten with tall Texan Jerry Hall.
 "I got Mick Jagger to quit heroin," she claims, "but I could never get him to give up girls."
 Together for 23 years and four children, he and Jerry only wed in 1990.
 Their marriage ended nine years later, when Brazilian model Luciana Morad revealed she was pregnant with the Stones frontman's seventh child.

 Frank Sinatra fell hard for ravishing Ava Gardner—they were both restless and jealous, hard-drinking and vicious-tempered.
 For their first date, Frank drove Ava to Palm Springs, shooting out streetlights with a .38.
 He divorced his first wife to marry her, but Ava's insecurities and his sinking career doomed them from the start.
 Frank slit his wrists, hoping she'd change her mind about leaving.
 She didn't—but she did convince a studio chieftain to cast Frank in "From Here to Eternity," reigniting his stardom.
 Even divorced, each called the other "the love of my life."